Bob Katter: Katter's Australian Party (2011–present)

 In July 2024 it was announced that a portrait of Katter has been commissioned to be hung in the federal parliament.
 It was unveiled in November 2025.

-In the 2025 election, he was re-elected again.
+At the 2025 election, he was re-elected at a margin of 31.5 points and a swing of 2.65 points towards him.

+In May 2026, the Australian Monarchist League (AML) began legal action against Katter over his refusal to make and subscribe the Oath or Affirmation of Allegiance as required by section 42 of the Constitution.
+In July 2025 Katter made the statement that he has never sworn allegiance to a monarch in his 50 years in politics.
+In an open letter issued to Katter on 28 May 2026, the AML warned that the matter could be taken to the high court based on legal advice.
+The letter quoted King's Counsel Neville Rochow and barrister Hannah March, “We are of the opinion that Mr Katter is not a Member of the House of Representatives in the 48th Parliament, Mr Katter did not make the Oath or Affirmation of Allegiance as required by s 42 of the Constitution.
+We are aware that Hansard records the Oath or Affirmation of Allegiance as having been made by Mr Katter, but it is clear on the evidence that Hansard is wrong in so recording.
+Mr Katter’s failure to comply with s 42 and the operation of s 38 of the Constitution entail that the seat of Kennedy is vacant.”
+In a letter issued to the league on 8 September 2025 by the Speaker of the House of Representatives, Milton Dick, he stated that the Clerk could not decipher one way or another any language used when Katter made the oath and that the oath form was signed with no amendments.

 Political views

-Katter is an agrarian socialist and social conservative.
-Like his father, his views on economic matters echo 1950s "Old Labor" policy as it was before the 1955 DLP split.
-He opposes privatisation and economic deregulation and strongly supports traditional Country Party statutory marketing.
-In an interview in 1994, he cited his political heroes as ALP figures Jack Lang and Ted Theodore and U.S. president Franklin D. Roosevelt, but said Lang was ultimately a failure and he was "aiming to be a John McEwen".
-The sobriquet 'Mad Katter' was coined by his opponents to describe his nationalistic developmentalism.
+Katter is an agrarian socialist and socially conservative.
+Like his father, his views on economic matters echo 1950s "Old Labor" policy as it was before the 1955 Labor Party split.
+He opposes privatisation and economic deregulation, and strongly supports traditional Country Party statutory marketing.
+In 1994, he cited his political heroes as ALP figures Jack Lang and Ted Theodore and U.S. president Franklin D. Roosevelt, but said Lang was ultimately a failure and that he was "aiming to be a John McEwen".
+The sobriquet 'Mad Katter' (in reference to the character from Lewis Carroll's Alice's Adventures in Wonderland) was coined by his opponents to describe his nationalistic developmentalism.

-As of 2020, Katter described himself as belonging to the "hard left", citing his continuing membership of the Construction, Forestry, Maritime, Mining and Energy Union.
-In a 2022 interview with The Chaser, Katter claimed that he had never pledged allegiance to the Queen of Australia when entering parliament.
+As of 2020, Katter described himself as belonging to the "hard left", citing his continuing membership of the Construction, Forestry, Maritime, Mining and Energy Union (CFMEU).
+In a 2022 interview with The Chaser, Katter claimed that he had never pledged allegiance to the Australian monarchy when entering Parliament.